Benefits & Leave 16 min

 • An employee trips on a hose while watering plants during their coffee break.
 While coffee breaks are part of the personal comfort doctrine and are not considered a work disruption, watering the plants isn’t work-related.

-• A remote employee is injured while surfing during their lunch break.
-While lunch breaks are considered part of the personal comfort doctrine, surfing isn’t a non-disruptive comfort or a part of the job and likely won’t be compensable.
+• A remote employee is injured while taking a bike ride during their lunch break.
+While lunch breaks are considered part of the personal comfort doctrine, riding a bike isn’t a non-disruptive comfort or a part of the job and likely won’t be compensable.

 Gray areas of compensable claims

-Similar claims can get different rulings, depending on the circumstances.
+Similar claims can get different workers’ comp rulings, depending on the circumstances.

-For instance, a claim from an employee who tripped on her dog while getting a cup of coffee in her kitchen was denied in Florida.
-The court argued that even though she has a work-from-home arrangement and that the incident occurred during work hours, she could’ve tripped over her dog anyway.
-The risk of tripping on her dog existed regardless of her work location and duties.
+For instance, in Florida, a claim from an employee who tripped over her dog while getting a cup of coffee in her kitchen was denied.
+The court argued that even though she had a work-from-home arrangement and that the incident occurred during work hours, she could’ve tripped over her dog anyway.
+The risk of tripping over her dog existed regardless of her work location and duties.

-Meanwhile, a claim in Pennsylvania was approved for a remote employee who fell down the stairs after getting some juice.
-It could be argued that the risk of falling down the stairs exists whether she’s working or not, but the claim was approved for this case.
+Alternatively, a claim in Pennsylvania for a remote employee who fell down the stairs after getting some juice was approved.
+It could be argued that the risk of falling down the stairs existed whether she was working or not, but in this case, the claim was approved.

-Keep in mind that as an HR professional, you’re not responsible for deciding which claims are compensable.
-It’s up to your insurance company and the courts.
+These examples show that it’s not always clear what counts as workers’ comp and what doesn’t — but keep in mind that as an HR professional, you’re not responsible for deciding which claims are compensable.
+This is left up to your insurance company and the courts.

-You can mandate safety precautions in your office to minimize the number of accidents and workers’ compensation claims, but for remote companies, things are different.
-You can’t see what employees are up to, and you can’t control where they work.
+As an employer, you can mandate safety precautions in your factory, job site, or office building to minimize the number of accidents and workers’ compensation claims, but for companies with remote workers, things are different.
+You can’t see what these employees are up to, and you can’t control where they work.

-Lack of control over a remote work environment isn’t enough grounds to deny a claim.
-However, the burden of proof lies on the employee filing the claim.
-It’s up to the employee to prove that the injury or ailment happened because of their job during work hours.
+It’s important to know that a lack of company control over a remote work environment isn’t enough to deny a claim.
+However, the burden of proof rests with the employee filing the claim: It’s up to the employee to prove that the injury or ailment happened because of their job, during work hours.

 • To make sure your remote employees know how to quickly report work-related injuries or illnesses to you